Universal Response Inequalities Beyond Steady States via Trajectory Information Geometry

 By combining \cref{eq: finite bound,eq: L define} and Jensen's inequality \cite{jensen1906fonctions}, one can further obtain an alternative {\it dynamical nonlinear responsiveness relation} that {\it explicitly reveals} the connection between system's responsiveness and its dynamical rate changes:

-The geometric and dynamical nonlinear responsiveness relations, \cref{eq: finite bound,eq: finite bound 2}, reveal that the difference between two Markov system dynamics, reflected by an observable $Q[X_{\tau}]$, is geometrically bounded by an angle $\alpha$ (see \cref{fig: manifolds}(d)), and is explicitly bounded by the total square-root-rate differences of all edges.
+The geometric and dynamical nonlinear responsiveness relations, \cref{eq: finite bound,eq: finite bound 2}, reveal that observables of two different Markov dynamics are bounded by the fluctuations of the observables and a geometric length $\mathcal L{\tau}$.
+Furthermore, the alternative bound replaced the geometric length by a simple term that scales with the square root of time duration and the square root of the difference in transition rates.
+Notice that in both inequalities, the right-hand side only involves the transitions whose rate differs for the two Markov systems.
+Additionally, our result reveals that the difference between the two Markov system dynamics, reflected by an observable $Q[X_{\tau}]$, is geometrically bounded by an angle $\alpha$ (see \cref{fig: manifolds}(d)).
 This geometric argument is elaborated below.

 {\it Geometric Proof of Nonlinear Response Relation.}---Let us consider alternative representations of the space of conditional trajectory probabilities as illustrated by \cref{fig: manifolds}.
-Notice that each trajectory probability density $\mathcal{P}[X_\tau; R]$ is a map from the product space of the Hilbert space of trajectories $\Omega$ and the $2N_e$ dimensional rate parameter space $\Xi$ to a positive real number, i.e., $\mathcal{P}[X_\tau; R]: \Omega \times \Xi \to \mathbb{R}^+$.
+Notice that each trajectory probability density $\mathcal{P}[X_\tau; R]$ is a map from the product space of the Hilbert space of trajectories $\Omega$ and the $2N_\mathbbl{e}$ dimensional rate parameter space $\Xi$ to a positive real number, i.e., $\mathcal{P}[X_\tau; R]: \Omega \times \Xi \to \mathbb{R}^+$.
 For two different rate matrices $R$ and $R'$, the corresponding trajectory densities are represented by $\mathcal{P} \equiv \mathcal{P}[X_\tau; R]$ and $\mathcal{P}' \equiv \mathcal{P}[X_\tau; R']$.
 Inspired by reference \cite{ay2017information}, we define their corresponding $\theta${\it -scaled half density} via a map $\pi^{1/2}_\theta: \mathcal{P} \mapsto \rho \equiv \theta \sqrt{\mathcal{P}}$ with a positive real number $\theta$.
 Here $\pi^{1/2}_\theta$ is a diffeomorphism and preserves the geodesic.

 The map $\pi^{1/2}_\theta$ provides us with an alternative representation of the trajectory probability manifold $\mathcal{M}_{\mathcal{P}|p_0}$ with fisher information metric as a hypersphere in Euclidean space with radius $\theta$.
 In the half-density representation, the inner product is defined by integrating over the trajectory Hilbert space $\Omega$: